Israel destroys loaded rocket launchers in Gaza humanitarian zone - www.lokmattimes.com

 Tel Aviv [Israel], April 24 (ANI/TPS): Israeli aircraft struck Hamas rocket launchers located in a southern Gaza humanitarian zone ...

-Tel Aviv [Israel], April 24 (ANI/TPS): Israeli aircraft struck Hamas rocket launchers located in a southern Gaza humanitarian zone overnight, the Israel Defence Forces confirmed on Wednesday morning.
+Tel Aviv [Israel], April 24 (ANI/TPS): Israeli aircraft struck Hamas rocket launchers located in a southern Gaza humanitarian zone overnight, the Israel Defense Forces confirmed on Wednesday morning.

 According to the IDF, the launchers were loaded with rockets.
 An image released by the army showed the launchers 15 meters away from the closet shelter tent.